Sharapova–S. Williams rivalry

 The Sharapova–S. Williams rivalry was a tennis rivalry between Maria Sharapova and Serena Williams, who met 22 times between 2004 and 2019.
-Their overall head-to-head was 20–2 favoring Williams, Williams leading 8–1 in Grand Slam meetings, and 3–1 in Grand Slam finals.
-Their last meeting in a Grand Slam final was at the 2015 Australian Open.
+Williams leads their head-to-head 20–2, including 8–1 at the majors and 3–1 in major finals.
+Williams described her view on the rivalry before their encounter in the 2015 Australian Open final: "I take a lot of pride in it.
+I think my game matches up well against her.
+I love playing her.
+I think it's fun.
+I love her intensity."

-Williams and Sharapova played a total of 48 sets.
-Of these, 41 were won by Williams and 7 by Sharapova.
-Five of the sets won by Sharapova were during the 2004–2005 period, at the beginning of the rivalry, when Sharapova managed to secure her only two wins.
-After 2005, Sharapova only won 2 more sets, in 2008 and 2013.
+The pair's rivalry was a significant part of both players' careers, as the most visible women tennis players of the 2000s and 2010s.
+It was initially competitive, with Sharapova winning two of their first three meetings, including claiming her first major title at the 2004 Wimbledon Championships, upsetting two-time defending champion Williams in the final.
+However, from then on Williams utterly dominated the rivalry, winning all 19 of their subsequent meetings and only dropping three sets across all of those matches.

-The most lopsided match between these two players was in the women's singles final at the 2012 Summer Olympics in London.
-There, Williams beat Sharapova (6–0, 6–1), in a match that lasted for 62 minutes.
+The most lopsided match between the two was in the women's singles final at the 2012 London Olympics, where Williams beat Sharapova, 6–0, 6–1 in 62 minutes.

-In a 2012 interview, Sharapova said her toughest opponent was Monica Seles.
-Williams held the number one position on the WTA Singles Rankings for 319 weeks, Sharapova for 21 weeks.
+Williams held the world No. 1 position on the WTA rankings for 319 weeks, Sharapova for 21 weeks.